 ./build/bin/linux/bestiary-cli file.bsy

 To write a script, simply create a .bsy file with a series of commands as you would type them into the interpreter.
 Semicolons are not needed to end lines.
-You can also run \export{"file.bsy"} to create a script that reproduces your current environment when imported and run.
+You can also use \export{file.bsy} or \export{"path with spaces.bsy"} to export a script which, when run, will reproduce the current environment exactly.

 Meet the BEASTs